PloneGov-IT/monet.calendar.star/README.txt

 ============

 The *Monet Calendar* suite (also *monet.calendar.star*) is a complete event managing solution for Plone, inspired by needs of the `City of Modena`__.
-Is widely used for managing all kind of events.
+Is widely used there for managing all kind of events.

 __ http://www.comune.modena.it/